Answers to some of the most common questions about Houston Flat Fee MLS Listings.

 A showing scheduling service is a call center staffed with customer service representatives dedicated to coordinating and scheduling showings for MLS listings.
-A streamlined process for scheduling showings is one of the most important items to a successful listing yet it’s an expense many discount Realtors® skip because they’re trying save a few dollars.
+A streamlined process for scheduling showings is one of the most important items to a successful listing yet it’s an expense many discount Realtors® skip because they’re trying to save a few dollars.

 Creekstone Real Estate uses ShowingTime for all our showing scheduling and we believe it’s indispensable for a listing.
 ShowingTime even provides mobile apps for iOS and Android mobile platforms.

-Do I need a showing service?
+Do I need a showing scheduling service?